 COUPLE is a great ally when you want to examine different design variants.
-In fact, you can easily create the topology of your assembly, compute the results, modify the topology, compute the results again and compare them.
-For example, you can compare different e-motors by just replacing them in the design area or study different mounting conditions by adding and changing mounts.
+In fact, you can easily create the topologies of your different variants and compute the results all at once to compare them.
+For example, you can compare different e-motors by just duplicating the variant and replacing the engine model.
+You can also study different mounting conditions by adding stiffness to the links between components.

 To study different design variants, you have to complete the following steps: